 Overflowing Jesus Journal: Day 13

 Today, we’re continuing the prayer journal prompts.
 Prayer journaling is a beautiful way to focus our prayers and keep our eyes on Jesus.
 If you missed it and want to join in the healing journal journey, start with Day 1, which explains the whole concept.
-The other prompts are in the carousel below.
-Just start with the oldest and work your way through chronologically.

 Read the verse below and let it warm your heart.
 Pray for God to align your heart with his.
 Ask him, “How can I be a more effective doer?”